wso2/kubernetes-is/CONTRIBUTING.md

 # Contributing to kubernetes-is

-Kubernetes resources for WSO2 Identity And Access Management are open source, and we encourage contributions  from our community.
+Kubernetes and Helm resources for WSO2 Identity And Access Management are open source, and we encourage contributions  from our community.

 ## How you can Contribute